Red fruits in perfumery

 Blackberry

-Obviously, this list is not exhaustive and red fruits bring together a whole bunch of other products such as lingonberries, cranberries, blackcurrants, blueberries or black elderberries.
-All these ingredients generally enhance perfumes for women.
-They are notably present in the famous Lost Cherry by Tom Ford, Angel Eau de Toilette by Thierry Mugler, Absolutely Irresistible by Givenchy, Insolence by Guerlain or in the new Angel Muse by Mugler.
+This list is not exhaustive, and red fruits encompass a variety of other ingredients such as lingonberries, cranberries, blackcurrants, blueberries, and black elderberries.
+These ingredients are typically found in women's perfumes, including iconic fragrances such as Lost Cherry by Tom Ford, Angel Eau de Toilette by Thierry Mugler, Absolutely Irresistible by Givenchy, Insolence by Guerlain, and the new Angel Muse by Mugler.